 Have you ever been in a financial pinch where you needed cash quickly due to an emergency?
 Most of us have experienced an unexpected situation whether it was with your car, home or some other predicament.
 If you have a life insurance policy that grows cash value, then a life insurance policy loan may seem like a no brainer.
 To get the cash out of your policy, you can opt for either a policy loan or a cash withdrawal.

 However, before you move forward with a life insurance policy loan- you need to know the risks that lie ahead.
 Life insurance policy loans are some of the most misunderstood and complex features of a life insurance policy.
+Even if you bought from the best life insurance companies it can still be a tricky issue.
 If you aren’t careful, you can put your policy at risk and could leave you without coverage.
 You could also be putting yourself at risk for an enormous tax penalty.

 What is a life insurance policy loan?

 A life insurance policy loan is when a life insurance carrier issues a loan from the cash value of your policy as collateral.
 If you do not pay back your policy loan, the insurer will withdraw the loan amount from your death benefit.